Free volunteer program planning worksheet

-- Don’t gloss over volunteer training.
+- Plan for volunteer training.
 Training ensures your volunteers are prepared for the work ahead.
 Plus, organizations that take the time to implement engaging volunteer training are more likely to enjoy greater volunteer retention.

 Have you checked in with your volunteers lately?
 Consistent and clear communication is a key component of any volunteer management strategy.
-So if you haven’t reached out to your volunteers in a while, or you’re looking to reinvigorate your volunteer program, you’ll want to consider your outreach efforts.
+So if you haven’t reached out to your volunteers in a while, or you’re looking to reinvigorate your volunteer program this summer, you’ll want to consider your outreach efforts.

 How can you reengage volunteers through strategic outreach?
 Reintroduce your cause, communicate changes to your programming and safety measures, and get volunteers excited about the summer’s upcoming opportunities and events.
 Be sure to engage volunteers using a variety of communication tools, such as:

 - Email – Email is your communication MVP.
-Compose an email marketing campaign or newsletter and reintroduce your summer volunteerism program.
-Or, send an email thanking your volunteers for their continued support.
+Compose an email marketing campaign or newsletter and reintroduce your summer volunteer program.
+Don’t forget to send an email thanking your volunteers for their continued support!